Leviticus 1:10-13

 Whether from the herd or the flock, the Lord receives worship that comes through an unblemished offering wholly given to Him in accordance with His command.

-11 He shall kill it on the north side of the altar before Yahweh.
-Aaron’s sons, the priests, shall sprinkle its blood around on the altar.
+11 He shall slaughter it on the north side of the altar before the LORD, and Aaron’s sons the priests are to splatter its blood against the altar on all sides.

 Whether from the herd or the flock, the LORD receives worship that comes through an unblemished offering wholly given to Him in accordance with His command.